|

 should be leadable in social dancing, without special cues, among

+those who have learned the figures.
 The objective was not to invent moves or

 select weird moves, but to assemble those that build essential